Read more about each workshop by clicking on the titles below.

 Led by Brian Liechty

 • Church elders, pastoral staff, and Christian ministry leaders know the pain and difficulty when conflict arises and leaders disagree.
 What should leaders do and how should they lead when there’s conflict?
-Join Pastors Steven and Kenny as they outline biblical principles and practical steps to manage conflict, maintain unity, foster healthy teams, and know when leaders should go their separate ways.
+Join Pastor Steven as he outlines biblical principles and practical steps to manage conflict, maintain unity, foster healthy teams, and know when leaders should go their separate ways.

 • What is Christian education?
 What are key priorities, challenges, and opportunities for Christian educators today?
 This workshop addresses these and other questions in an interactive discussion between President Tabb and experienced educators who lead three respected Christian schools in the Minneapolis area: Avail Academy, Hope Academy, and Liberty Classical Academy.